-Duloxetine may cause some people to become dizzy or have blurred vision.
+This medicine may cause blurred vision, dizziness, drowsiness, trouble with thinking, or trouble with controlling body movements, which may lead to falls, fractures, or other injuries.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to see clearly.
 You may also feel lightheaded or you may fall or faint when getting up suddenly from a lying or sitting position, so get up slowly.
-If these symptoms are bothering you or keeping you from doing your daily activities, tell your doctor right away.
+If these symptoms are bothering you or keeping you from doing your daily activities, tell your doctor right away..

 You will need to measure your blood pressure before starting this medicine and while you are using it.
 If you notice any change to your recommended blood pressure, call your doctor right away.
 If you have questions about this, talk to your doctor.

 Hyponatremia (low sodium in the blood) may occur with this medicine.
 Check with your doctor right away if you have confusion, decreased urine output, difficulty concentrating, fast or irregular heartbeat, headaches, memory problems, nausea or vomiting, swelling of the face, ankles, or hands, trouble breathing, or unusual tiredness or weakness.